ln2t/connectomix/README.md

 ### Command-Line Arguments

-- `--fmriprep_dir`: Path to the fMRIPrep outputs directory.
+- `--derivatives fmriprep=/path/to/fmriprep`: Path to the fMRIPrep outputs directory.
 If not provided, Connectomix will look for it in `bids_dir/derivatives/fmriprep`.
 - `--config`: Path to a configuration file (`.json`, `.yaml`, or `.yml`) specifying analysis parameters.
 If not provided, default parameters will be used.
 - `--helper`: Generates a default configuration file based on the dataset contents.
 - `--autonomous`: Runs Connectomix in autonomous mode, automatically guessing paths and settings.
 In that case only, all the other arguments can be ignored, but the command must be run at a specific place in your directory tree (see below).